oroinc/documentation/crm/admin_guide/integrations/google_single_sign_on.rst

 OroCRM supports Google Single Sign-On capabilities.
 This means that for a user that has the same primary email in the OroCRM and Google accounts, it is enough to log-in only once during a session.

+.. note:: See a short demo on `how to configure Google Single Sign-On <https://www.orocrm.com/media-library/configure-oauth2-google-orocrm#play=xKf5UR8t2AE>`_, or keep reading the step-by-step guidance below.

 Google Side
 -----------